 - Voltage can range from 110V, 220V to even bi-volts;

-- Volume capacity can range from 1.5L, for smaller quantities such as juices, to 25L, ideal for pasta and larger amount of preparation;
+- Volume capacity can range from 1.5L, for smaller quantities such as juices, to 25L, ideal for pasta and more significant amount of preparation;

 - They are sturdier in everything: blades and outer material; when they are made of stainless steel, they resist sudden changes in temperature as well as friction.